Gardening Advice

 Tomatoes

-Yes, we know it’s not a vegetable, but it’s doing a great job of acting as one and being a regular ingredient of many salads and other recipes.
+Yes, we know it’s not a vegetable, but it’s doing a great job of acting as one and being a regular ingredient in many salads and other recipes.
 In order to take care of tomatoes indoors, you will need to choose a smaller sort as they can get quite heavy and difficult to maintain inside.

-• You can start by planting seeds or already grown seedlings.
+• You can start by planting seeds or already-grown seedlings.

 • If you go with seeds you can place them in separate yogurt containers, putting the seed in the middle.